- Video length: 2:12.

-- Under the search box, click Search My Organization .
+- Under the search box, click the Search My Organization button .

-This restricts the search to items in your organization, as opposed to shared items in other ArcGIS Online portals.
+This restricts the search to items in your organization, as opposed to all items shared publicly to ArcGIS Online.

-- In the search box, type New Zealand template and press Enter.
+- In the search box at the top of the dialog box, type New Zealand template and press Enter.

 The template appears in the search results.

 - On the Create a New Project dialog box, name the project New Zealand Test and click OK.
-If you are prompted to save changes to the open project, click No.
+(If you're prompted to save changes to the open project, click No.)

-- On the ribbon, click the Project tab.
-In the left-hand column, click Exit.
+- On the ribbon, click the Map tab.
+In the Navigate group, click Bookmarks .